 All our figures to help you prepare your budget and itinerary in Myanmar.
 Burma is definitively a perfect country for backpackers

-It was when we lived in Chiang Mai for 5 months, during the winter of 2016-2017, that we decided to go on a short trip in the neighbouring country: Myanmar.
+At the time we lived in Chiang Mai for 5 months, during the winter of 2016-2017, we decided to go on a short backpacking trip in the neighboring country: Myanmar.
 A little 2-week getaway that only whet our appetite for this country!

-On this page you will find some of the most important general information to prepare your trip and at the end of the page you will be able to discover all our articles written following this trip.
+On this page you will find some of the most important general information to prepare your backpacking trip in Myanmar and at the end of the page you will be able to discover all our blog posts written following this trip.

 At the end of the page you will find all our articles written on Burma in "chronological" order.
 If you prefer to see all our items on a map then you can open the map below and select the item of your choice according to your destination.